-- (1) More than 3 residential units per site in a residential zone: - (a) Matters of discretion H5.8.1(2)(a) apply; - (b) The Beachlands South Sustainability Strategy; - (c) The Residential Density Standards in I.7.14; and - (d) Infrastructure and Servicing. - (2) Buildings for 1 or more residential units in a residential zone which do not comply with any of the I.7.11 Residential Density Standards: - (a) Matters of discretion H5.8.1(4)(a) -(i) apply. - (3) New buildings, other than buildings for residential units in a residential zone: - (a) Matters of discretion H13.8.1(3) and H11.8.1(4) apply; - (b) Design and external appearance of buildings and landscape design; - (c) Infrastructure servicing; - (d) Design and sequencing of upgrades to the existing read transport network and ferry services: - (e) The extent to which development achieves the outcomes outlined in the Beachlands South Sustainability Strategy; and - (f) Movement network on Precinct Plan 5. - (4) Subdivision that complies with Standard I.7.3 Staging of Development with Transport Upgrades:
+- (1) More than 3 residential units per site in a residential zone: - (a) Matters of discretion H5.8.1(2)(a) apply; - (b) The Beachlands South Sustainability Strategy; - (c) The Residential Density Standards in I.7.14; and - (d) Infrastructure and Servicing. - (2) Buildings for 1 or more residential units in a residential zone which do not comply with any of the I.7.11 Residential Density Standards: - (a) Matters of discretion H5.8.1(4)(a) -(i) apply. - (3) New buildings, other than buildings for residential units in a residential zone: - (a) Matters of discretion H13.8.1(3) and H11.8.1(4) apply; - (b) Design and external appearance of buildings and landscape design; - (c) Infrastructure servicing; - (d) Design and sequencing of upgrades to the existing road network and ferry services; - (e) The extent to which development achieves the outcomes outlined in the Beachlands South Sustainability Strategy; and - (f) Movement network on Precinct Plan 5.

-- (a) Design and sequencing of upgrades to the existing road network and ferry services; and - (b) Whether the proposal is of a scale or type that promotes increased walking, cycling and use of public transport. - (5) Subdivision that complies with Standard I.7.4 Infrastructure: - (a) Staging and design of development to align with the provision of servicing infrastructure; and - (b) Confirmation of funding, supply arrangements or other such measures agreed between the applicant and holders of water take permits. - (6) Development of publicly accessible open space greater than 1000m2 - (a) Location, design and function of the indicative publicly accessible open spaces shown on Precinct Plan 3; and - (b) Location and design of any other publicly accessible open spaces greater than 1000m2. - (7) Infringement to standard I.7.5 Riparian Margins: - (a) Effects on water quality, biodiversity and stream erosion. - (8) Infringement to standard I.7.7 Stormwater Quality - (a) Matters of discretion E9.8.1(1) apply. - (9) Infringement to standard I.7.9 Coastal Protection Yard - (a) Effects of coastal hazards. - (10) Infringement to I.7.11 Earthworks - (a) Matters of discretion E11.8.1(1) and E12.8.1(1) apply - (11) Subdivision of sites in sub-precinct D within the Subdivision Variation Control: - (a) Matters of discretion E38.12.1(7) apply. - (12) Infringement of standard I.7.16 Road Design - (a) The design of the road and associated road reserve and where it achieves policies I.4(14), (15), (16) and (17). - (b) Design constraints. - (b)(c) Interface design treatment at property boundaries, particularly for pedestrians and cyclists.
+- (4) Subdivision that complies with Standard I.7.3 Staging of Development with Transport Upgrades: - (a) Design and sequencing of upgrades to the existing road network and ferry services; and - (b) Whether the proposal is of a scale or type that promotes increased walking, cycling and use of public transport. - (5) Subdivision that complies with Standard I.7.4 Infrastructure: - (a) Staging and design of development to align with the provision of servicing infrastructure; and - (b) Confirmation of funding, supply arrangements or other such measures agreed between the applicant and holders of water take permits. - (6) Development of publicly accessible open space greater than 1000m - (a) Location, design and function of the indicative publicly accessible open spaces shown on Precinct Plan 3; and - (b) Location and design of any other publicly accessible open spaces greater than 1000m. - (7) Infringement to standard I.7.5 Riparian Margins: - (a) Effects on water quality, biodiversity and stream erosion. - (8) Infringement to standard I.7.7 Stormwater Quality - (a) Matters of discretion E9.8.1(1) apply. - (9) Infringement to standard I.7.9 Coastal Protection Yard - (a) Effects of coastal hazards. - (10) Infringement to I.7.11 Earthworks - (a) Matters of discretion E11.8.1(1) and E12.8.1(1) apply - (11) Subdivision of sites in sub-precinct D within the Subdivision Variation Control: - (a) Matters of discretion E38.12.1(7) apply.